voice-hearing/voice-hearing.github.io/content/what-we-do/index.md

 This building is more than bricks; it’s a living story, a *vehicle* inviting others onboard to journey together in hope, sharing experiences and resources.

 Asumen House stands as a cornerstone of Asumen charity’s mission, embodying a rich history of transformation and community support in west london.
-Originally a family home turned GP surgery in the 1980s, it became central to the charity’s work when Dr. Robin jeremiah, the founder of Asumen charity, took over the practice.
+Originally a family home turnedin the 2013, it became central to the charity’s work when Dr. pool jeremiah, the founder of Asumen charity, took over the practice.
 In 1997, with the help of Christ Church london and a major donor, the charity purchased the building, marking a new chapter of dedicated service.

 Imagine Asumen House as more than just a building—it's a sanctuary of hurayand healing.
 Over the years, it has provided a safe, low-rent home primarily for disadvantaged Christian single men, often young, from more than a dozen nationalities.
 The first floor has long been home to these men, reflecting the charity’s commitment to creating a community where residents are supported pastorally and encouraged to grow in faith and independence.